MarcCharmois/python3.6-eventHubTrigger-function/readme.md

-# python3.7 eventHubTrigger function
+# python3.6 eventHubTrigger function
 ## Desctiption
-An Azure function triggered when an event occurs within an Azure Event Hub.
+An Azure function (Python 3.6) triggered when an event occurs within an Azure Event Hub.
-If the event contains the string "test" send an email using sendgrid
+If the event body contains the string "test", send an email using sendgrid (you can use the project <a href="https://github.com/MarcCharmois/Python3.7-azure-eventhub-1.3.2">Python3.7 Azure Eventhub 1.3.2 - Events Sender Receiver</a> to send events with the string test to the eventhub)

 ## Settings
 ### event-triggered part
  - 1 add a local.settings.json file with this structure